-Marital Mistake 1 – Initiating needless conflict with your spouse.
+Marital Mistake #1 – Initiating needless conflict with your spouse.

 Before you try and fix things, plan your discussion in a rational and meaningful way.
 If you know your partner won’t react positively to what you’re about to say, think of ways to better frame your argument.
 Little changes in your language and gestures can have a profound effect on how your spouse perceives you.

-Marital Mistake 2 – Begging, pleading, or being highly emotional.
+Marital Mistake #2 – Begging, pleading, or being highly emotional.

 When you feel emotions growing from the pit of your stomach, it’s important to hold back, take control, and stay calm.
 This is easier said than done, but preventing yourself from lashing out could save your marriage.

-Marital Mistake 3 – Making drastic changes to your life or work habits.
+Marital Mistake #3 – Making drastic changes to your life or work habits.

 When you begin struggling with issues in life, your marriage will feel the effects.
 On the other hand, if you let your marriage affect your work or other areas of your personal life, your marriage will suffer even more.

-Marital Mistake 4 – Nagging your spouse.
+Marital Mistake #4 – Nagging your spouse.

-If you allow these issues to build up, it won’t be long before you create massive rifts between you.
+If you allow these issues to build up, they can become a wall that keeps the two of you apart.
 Instead of nagging any time your spouse annoys you, find the willpower to hold it in for now.
 These are the times when you can start fixing your marriage on your own, without your spouse’s help.

-Marital Mistake 5 – Being negative.
+Marital Mistake #5 – Being negative.

 By thinking and acting positively you’ll not only become a much more attractive person physically and emotionally, but you’ll also reduce stress, lower depression, and find yourself better equipped to deal with hardships should they arise.

-Now that you have an idea of what not to do, let’s move on to one of the most powerful marriage destroyers known to man – complacency!
+Now that you have an idea of what not to do, let’s move on to one of the most powerful marriage destroyers known to man – complacency…

 When you first met your spouse everything was magical.
 You thought about them all the time and could feel the chemistry and passion between you.
 The “spark” was alive and well.

 Yet with time, things began to change.
 The two of you fell into a routine, sex got boring, and there just wasn’t a lot happening.
-In short, you got complacent.
+In short, you became complacent.
 You stopped putting in the effort to make your marriage new and exciting – and your spouse stopped caring too.

 Humans, by nature, tend to get accustomed to their environment.
 Sometimes we stop appreciating the things that make our lives so great.
 When that happens, our spouses can become victims to that lack of appreciation.

-Consider these five tips.
+Consider these five tips…

-1.)
-Force a conversation once in a while.
+Tip #1 – Force a conversation once in a while.

 When you’re with someone for years on end, it can sometimes feel like you’ve exhausted every topic of conversation.
 Believe me, you haven’t.
 Having an open, intellectual conversation with your spouse every now and then can keep you feeling connected and even bring the two of you closer.

-2.)
-Take care of your body.
+Tip #2 – Take care of your body.

 Don’t just do this for yourself, but do it for your spouse, too!
 If you’re not going to the gym, eating well, maintaining your hygiene, or working towards bettering yourself then now is the time to start!

-3.)
-Show love and affection on a regular basis.
+Tip #3 – Show love and affection on a regular basis.

 Saying “I love you” isn’t always enough, so instead of using words, show your spouse that you love them.
 Hold their hand, run your fingers through their hair, kiss and massage them; even simply looking at your spouse when you talk to him or her sends a strong “love” signal.

-4.)
-Plan exciting adventures.
+Tip #4 – Plan exciting adventures.

-For instance, you could pack a picnic for the park, rent scooters and head to the beach, go skinny dipping in the lake….
-Whatever you choose, just remember that when you get outside your comfort zone things will start to feel new again.
+For instance, you could pack a picnic for the park, rent scooters and head to the beach, go skinny dipping in the lake… Whatever you choose, just remember that when you get outside your comfort zone things will start to feel new again.

-5.)
-Surprise your spouse.
+Tip #5 – Surprise your spouse.

 Since routines are boring, surprising your spouse is a great way to make your marriage feel fresh and alive.
 Awe your spouse with a gift, woo them with dinner, or fuel the flame by trying some new sex moves.

-If you want to learn more about how to kill complacency and save your marriage, then simply head over to www.MendTheMarriage.com and watch the free video presentation.
-Here you’ll learn the top three effective ways to make your spouse obsess over you again, as well as ways to re-ignite that passion that’s been long forgotten.
+If you want to learn more about how to kill complacency and save your marriage, then simply head over to my website and watch the free video presentation.
+You’ll learn the top three effective ways to make your spouse obsess over you again, as well as ways to re-ignite that passion that’s been long forgotten.